Mazda MX-5: First generation – NA (1989–1997)

-The MX-5 was designed with inspiration from the Lotus Elan, and features such as pop-up headlights, unique to the NA model, and slim chrome door handles pay homage to the famous British roadster.
-To keep the weight down, base models were not equipped with power steering or power brakes.
+The MX-5 was designed with inspiration from the Lotus Elan, with features such as pop-up headlights unique to the NA model.
+To keep the weight and price down, base models were not equipped with power steering, air conditioning, a sound system, and had steel wheels.
 A five-speed manual transmission was standard, with the option of a four-speed automatic also available.

-The NA MX-5 is also noteworthy for its special editions, including the 1991 BRG model with its British Racing Green exterior paint and tan leather upholstery.
-Other special or notable models include the enthusiast-minded R Package variants, the M Edition models and the VR limited of which 700 Artvin Red Mica and 800 Excellent Green Mica were built.

-Second generation (NB)
+Second generation – NB (1998–2005)

 The second generation MX-5 was unveiled in 1997 and put on sale in 1998 for the 1999 model year.
 While it kept the same proportions of its predecessor, its most noticeable change was the removal of the retractable headlamps, which were eliminated in the face of more stringent pedestrian safety tests.
 The NB model of the MX-5 featured a slight increase in engine power, a refined interior design and the option of a six-speed manual transmission.
 In 2001, the model underwent revisions, the second generation boasted a slight increase in engine power, a more refined interior with an updated design, and a newly available six-speed manual transmission.
 In 2001, further revisions included slightly updated front and rear styling as well as variable-valve timing engine technology for the 1.8-liter engine, which now made 142 hp.
 Updated models have since been known as NB2, while the earlier versions are referred to as NB1.
 While various special editions continued to be introduced throughout the entire NB production run, the Mazdaspeed MX-5 is distinctive for being the only MX-5 to be turbocharged at the factory.
 The Mazdaspeed variant, built for the model years 2004 and 2005, made 178 hp from a turbocharged version of the normal 1.8-liter engine, enabling a quarter-mile time of 15.2 seconds and a 0-60 mph time of 6.7 seconds.
 Other Mazdaspeed specs include stiffer and shorter springs, Bilstein shocks, and larger 17-inch wheels.